CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/020-setup-sso.md

 ### CluedIn roles

-The following table provides a list of the CluedIn application roles and recommended values to use when creating your Azure app roles with your application registration.
+The following table provides a list of the CluedIn application roles and recommended values to use when creating your Microsoft Entra application roles with your application registration.

 | Display name | Value | Description |
 |--|--|--|